Stiffstream/restinio/README.md

 ## Obtaining

-There are two ways of obtainig *RESTinio*.
+There are two ways of obtaining *RESTinio*.

 * Getting from
 [repository](https://bitbucket.org/sobjectizerteam/restinio-0.1).
 In this case external dependencies must be obtained with Mxx_ru externals tool.
 * Getting
 [archive](https://bitbucket.org/sobjectizerteam/restinio-0.1/downloads/restinio-0.1.0-full.tar.bz2).
-Archive includes sorce code for all external dependencies.
+Archive includes source code for all external dependencies.

 ### Cloning of hg repository